chriskn/structurizr-c4puml-extension/README.md

 ## How to use it

-Structurizr C4-PlantUML extension is available in maven central. `structurizr-core` and `structurizr-plantuml` dependencies are required.
+Structurizr C4-PlantUML extension is available in maven central.

 Example using gradle kotlin:

 ```kotlin
 repositories {